 Dilts is the author of Punishment and Inclusion: Race, Membership, and the Limits of American Liberalism (Fordham University Press, 2014) which gives a theoretical and historical account of felon/criminal disenfranchisement as it has been practiced in the United States, drawing widely on early modern political theory, post-structuralist french thought, queer theory, disability theory, and critical race theory.
 Dilts is also co-editor (with Perry Zurn of Hampshire College) of Active Intolerance: Foucault, the Prisons Information Group, and the Future of Abolition (Palgrave 2016).

-Currently, Dilts is at work on a book-length study that takes up Michel Foucault’s thought in relation to neoliberal theories of subjectivity, race, gender, and sexuality that emerge as part of “human capital” theory developed by “Chicago-School” economists.
+Currently, Dilts is at work on a book-length study that takes up neoliberal theories of subjectivity, race, gender, and sexuality that emerge as part of “human capital” theory developed by “Chicago-School” economists and critiqued by Michel Foucault.
 The project then turns to radical queer, trans*, and women-of-color feminist thought and activism to acknowledge an existing critical response to the hegemonic status of this depoliticizing discourse.

 Dilts has also co-edited (with Natalie Cisneros of Seattle University) a special project for Radical Philosophy Review called “Political Theory and Philosophy in a Time of Mass Incarceration,” and has published articles in Political Theory, Foucault Studies, New Political Science, PhiloSOPHIA, and The Carceral Notebooks.
 Dilts is also a founding member of Abolition: A Journal of Insurgent Politics and the Prison and Theory Working Group.